Backend communication schemas¶

 Each backend has a unique URL assigned to it from which the configuration is retrieved.

-The cold atom backend is initialized by making a GET
+The cold atom backend is initialized by making a GET request to the endpoint get_config, using the python requests package,

 to this URL which retrieves the configuration data of the backend provided as a Json file.

-The configuration is created by calling BackendConfiguration.from_dict(r.json())
+The configuration is created by calling BackendConfiguration.from_dict(r.json()) where

-is the result from the GET
+r is the result from the GET request.

 The experimental setup must therefore return a JSon file that complies with the Qiskit schemas

-found in backend_configuration_schema.json
+found in backend_configuration_schema.json.

 The configuration schemas comprise all relevant information needed for working with the backend.